yash-bhootda/Spotify-ETL-Pipeline/README.md

 # Spotify-ETL-Pipeline
-# Data Engineering Project-2|Building Spotify ETL using Python and Airflow
+# Building Spotify ETL using Python and Recommendation Engine

-Create an Extract Transform Load pipeline using python and automate with airflow.
+Create an Extract Transform Load pipeline using python , automate with airflow  , develop a Spotify playlist using recommendation engine.

 ![](https://miro.medium.com/max/749/1*dm8hVrPTPMenyRY4uJiBIA@2x.png)

 # Problem Statement:

-We need to use Spotify’s API to read the data and perform some basic transformations and Data Quality checks finally will load the retrieved data to PostgreSQL DB and then automate the entire process through airflow.  **Est.Time:**[4–7 Hours]
+We need to use Spotify’s API to read the data and perform some basic transformations and Data Quality checks finally will load the retrieved data to PostgreSQL DB and then automate the entire process through airflow.
+Develop a KNN based recommendation engine and create a personalised playlist for each user.  **Est.Time:**[4–7 Hours]

 # Tech Stack / Skill used: